simlav000/Multiquark/Documentation/LabBook.md

 standard deviation is created, showing the significance of the $\Delta$ measurement.
 A significance of $3\sigma$ is considered possible observation while those with
 $5\sigma$ are considered discovery.

+The background fit of the form
+$$ y(x) = e^{-(ax^2+bx+c)} $$
+is performed yielding best-fit parameters, each with their own uncertainties.
+One way to propagate the uncertainty of such an expression is by using a toy-monte carlo.
+By simply defining gaussian distributions with means equal to the nominal value of the best-fit-parameters, and the standard deviations equal to their errors, you can randomly sample fit parameters, and repeatedly evaluate the fit function with these parameters at the desired point.
+This yields a distribution whose mean you can call the value of the function at that point, and whose standard error on the mean is the uncertainty of the measurement.
+If you believe the errors on the best-fit parameters are not representative of the actual uncertainties, you can widen them by some percentage of the mean.
+Doing so seems like a tricky art.

+## Look-Elsewhere Effect
+Since we are iteratively searching the space for a signal exceeding $5\sigma$, we ought to address this important effect.
+Consider the probability of knowing a $5\sigma$ signal should exist at 6500 MeV and finding a $5\sigma$ signal  exactly there.
+Now compare that to the probability of finding a
+$5\sigma$ signal anywhere.
+The latter is much more likely, meaning such a finding is much less significant than a discovery made when searching a specific location.
+To address this, I'm not sure what I have to do????